 Various oscillator options offer the user a wide range of functions according to their various application requirements.
-Three types of system clocks can be selected while various clock source options for the Watchdog Timer are provided for maximum flexibility.
+Two types of system clocks can be selected while various clock source options for the Watchdog Timer are provided for maximum flexibility.
 All oscillator options are selected through the configuration options.

-The three methods of generating the system clock are:
+The two methods of generating the system clock are:

-- · External crystal/resonator oscillator

-- · External RC oscillator
+- External crystal/resonator oscillator - · External RC oscillator

-- · Internal RC oscillator

-One of these three methods must be selected using the configuration options.
+One of these two methods must be selected using the configuration options.